-Day by day, it does and doesn’t get easier.
-After close to a year, the hardest part remains airport drop-offs, when I must send my loved ones back to Ontario after a visit, via a flying tin can of the WestJet, Porter or Air Canada variety.
+It does and doesn’t get easier.
+After close to a year, the hardest part remains airport drop-offs when I send my loved ones back to Ontario after a visit in a flying tin can of the WestJet, Porter or Air Canada variety.

-As per my now modus operandi, I am not allowed to park the car while at the airport.
-Instead, I must drive to the departure area, put my car in park, let my visitors get their luggage, and then say good-bye to them there, outside the revolving doors that lead into the airport.
+As per my now modus operandi, I am not allowed to park the car at the airport.
+Instead, I drive to the departure area, put the car in park, let visitors get their luggage, and then say a quick good-bye outside the revolving doors that lead into the airport.

 No way will anyone let me go inside anymore.

-We’ve all learned from experience, that an outside drop off is the smartest approach because I have morphed into the ‘woman who clings to human beings.’
-When it’s time for goodbyes, I turn into an octopus and wrap around my loved one before they know what’s happening, and I will not let go unless I am physically peeled off, one sucker-like arm at a time.
-Once I’m off them, they escape into the revolving door, where I can’t follow.
+An outside drop off is the smartest approach because I have morphed into the ‘woman who clings to humans.’
+At goodbye time, I become an octopus, wrapping around my loved one before they know what’s happening.
+I don’t let go until physically peeled away, one sucker-like arm at a time.
+Once I’m off, they escape into the revolving door.

 Supposedly, I am not to cry either.

 Fat chance.
-The blubbering begins right after the arm peel, when I realize that, yes, they are leaving.
-And once the dam breaks, it’s Niagara Falls, all the way home.
+Blubbering begins during arm peel, when I realize that, yes, they are leaving.
+Niagara Falls, all the way home.

-Recovery after a visit takes me about a week.
+Recovery post visit takes me about a week.

 About the weather…

-I live in a city where I bring parka, umbrella and tank top with me everywhere, knowing it’s likely I will wear each one at least once and possibly all three simultaneously.
+I bring parka, umbrella and tank top everywhere, knowing it’s likely I will wear each one at least once and possibly all three simultaneously.

-Complicating the already temperamental environment, I live in a cave, so I have no indication of what is going on outside until I open my door and step into the current weather system.
+Complicating the temperamental outside environment, living in a cave I have no idea what is going on outside until I open the door and step into the weather system.
 It could be raining, boiling or so foggy I can’t see my feet.
-Once I know which one, I go back inside and prepare myself for the climate.
-Course, by the time I’m ready to head out for the day, it’s usually changed again.
+Once assessed, I go back inside and prepare for the climate.
+Course, by the time I’m head again, it’s usually changed.